Rigbir/Assembly_Library/README.md

 **Assembly Library for x86** — It is a macro library for the i8086 assembler, designed for user-friendly operation.
 It simplifies the development of assembly language programs by providing ready-made solutions for basic operations.

+The library runs on **NASM** assembler, which is cross-platform (supports Mac OS, Linux, Windows).
+Writing programs using it becomes similar to C programs.
+You can verify this by looking at the test program, which demonstrates most of the functions of this library. <br>
+Just send the link: [Test_Programm](https://github.com/Rigbir/Assembly_Library/blob/main/TestLib.asm)

 ## 🔧 A minimal overview of the features

 - 📌 Input and Output of strings (`print`, `println`, `print_multi`, `print_inline`)